 7 Scenic Spots and Beautiful Places in Japan that Only Locals Know About

-Japan's least-visited regions are often hiding some of the country's most beautiful sights and attractions.
-From the vast Oki Island chain of Shimane Prefecture to the mysterious disappearing island of Kagoshima, these seven sightseeing spots and scenic views are well worth making the trip out there to see.
+Japan's least-visited regions often hold some of the country's most stunning hidden gems.
+From the sprawling Oki Island chain in Shimane Prefecture to the enigmatic disappearing island of Kagoshima, these seven scenic spots offer unique experiences and breathtaking views, making the journey out there truly worthwhile.

 table of contents